eerkela/bertrand/docs/source/content/api/ScalarType.rst

 Decorators
 ----------
-Lastly, :class:`ScalarTypes <pdcast.ScalarType>` can be wrapped with :class:`DecoratorTypes` to adjust their behavior.
+Lastly, :class:`ScalarTypes <pdcast.ScalarType>` can be wrapped with :class:`DecoratorTypes` to adjust their behavior on a case-by-case basis.

 .. autosummary::
     :toctree: ../../generated